Xarros0/ClosedAI-CS2-Tracker/cs2esports/README.md

 # CS2ESPORTS

 The app is a react web app that shows statistics, events and news about Counter-Strike 2 E-sports.
 Our data will come from a unofficial HLTV npm package (GitHub - gigobyte/HLTV: The unofficial HLTV Node.js API ).

 for user signup and login we will use our own database.

-‌

 The site also supports a newsletter where the user can choose what events they get notified about.

-‌

-    The app is for any person who is interested about the Counter-Strike 2 E-sports scene.
+‌The app is for any person who is interested about the Counter-Strike 2 E-sports scene.

 # Getting Started with Create React App